 - Recent gas/electric bill (and a disconnect notice if within seven days of disconnection), or rental agreement if utilities are included in rent

 - Proof of pending disability from Social Security

-- IF you have a PENDING disability case, you MUST provide a current letter from the Social Security Office stating your case is pending.
-Documents from a lawyer’s office is not acceptable
+- If you have a PENDING disability case, you MUST provide a current letter from the Social Security Office stating your case is pending.
+Documents from a lawyer’s office are not acceptable

-LIHEAP appointment times are added on a monthly basis on the second Monday of the month.
-If when you attempt to schedule and find that there are no available appointments, please check back on the second Monday of the next month.
+During the program year, LIHEAP appointment times are added on a monthly basis on the second Monday of the month.
+If/when you attempt to schedule and find that there are no available appointments, please check back on the second Monday of the next month.
 If the 2nd Monday is a holiday, appointment times will be added the Friday before the holiday.

 Over the past year, we have increased efforts to provide case management training to LIHEAP staff and partners.
 These efforts have resulted in greater program capacity and improved service for low-income households seeking assistance.

 To receive more information or if you have trouble making an appointment, please call (217) 384-1226.

 Hours of operation are 8 a.m. to 4:30 p.m., Monday through Friday.

 LIHEAP eligibility is determined by family size and household income in accordance with federal guidelines.
 All appointments require proof of income for the past 30 days, social security cards for all household members, a recent gas/electric bill (and a disconnect notice if within seven days of disconnection), or a rental agreement if utilities are included in rent.

 Hours of operation: 8 am to 4:30 pm, Monday through Friday